mahmoodlab/MCAT/docs/README.md

 #### 3. Molecular Features and Genomic Signatures
-Processed molecular profile features containing mutation status, copy number variation, and RNA-Seq abundance can be downloaded from the [cBioPortal](https://www.cbioportal.org/).
+Processed molecular profile features containing mutation status, copy number variation, and RNA-Seq abundance can be downloaded from the [cBioPortal](https://www.cbioportal.org/), which we include as CSV files in the [following directory](https://github.com/iccv2021anon/10972/tree/master/datasets_csv_sig).
+For ordering gene features into gene embeddings, we used the following categorization of gene families (categorized via common features such as homology or biochemical activity) from [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/gene_families.jsp?ex=1).
+Gene sets for homeodomain proteins and translocated cancer genes were not used due to overlap with transcription factors and oncogenes respectively.
+The curation of "genomic signatures" can be modified to curate genomic embedding that reflect unique biological functions, which we hope to explore in future work.

 <img src="Fig2_GCA.jpg" width="1500px" align="center" />